What You Don’t Know About Tea “Fermentation”

 | “Fermentation” of Tea – Biological Oxidation

 People often say that Chinese teas are classified into six categories based on different degrees of “fermentation” and manufacturing methods.
 However, the term “fermentation” used in the context of Chinese tea is entirely different from microbial fermentation.
-In tea, the same green leaf is processed into , , tea, etc., through controlled biological oxidation, a process mistakenly referred to as “fermentation.”
+In tea, the same green leaf is processed into , , , etc., through controlled biological oxidation, a process mistakenly referred to as “fermentation.”
 This process is more akin to a series of enzymatic reactions and should perhaps be called “biological oxidation.”
 The “biological oxidation” of tea involves the oxidation of catechins catalyzed by oxidases present in the cell walls after they are damaged.

 What You Don't Know About Tea

 In the cells of tea leaves, catechins are found in the cytoplasm, while oxidases are primarily located in the cell walls rather than in microorganisms, hence the need for cell wall damage.
 This naturally explains why “fermented” teas require kneading.
 Depending on the degree of oxidation of polyphenols, we can distinguish between “fully fermented,” “semi-fermented,” and “lightly fermented” teas.
-In black tea, where the degree of polyphenol oxidation is high, it is referred to as “fully fermented”; in , where the oxidation level is about half, it is called “semi-fermented.”
+In black tea, where the degree of polyphenol oxidation is high, it is referred to as “fully fermented”; in tea, where the oxidation level is about half, it is called “semi-fermented.”

 What You Don't Know About Tea

-For example, during black , the purpose of fermentation is to oxidize the catechins in the leaves.
+For example, during black tea processing, the purpose of fermentation is to oxidize the catechins in the leaves.
 The leaf color changes from green to copper red, generating the distinctive color of black tea.
 After the cell membranes of the tea leaves are damaged, the polyphenols, amino acids, and other substances within the vacuoles are gradually oxidized.
 Meanwhile, due to the oxidation of catechins, some of the leaf components undergo chemical reactions, producing the characteristic color, aroma, and taste of black tea.

 What You Don't Know About Tea